puppetlabs/bolt/documentation/writing_plans.md

 named `my_plan.pp` in a module named `my_module`, the location of the plan would be `site-modules/my_module/site`.
 If you're developing a new plan and want to test it, or you don't need to create a module, you can create a Bolt project directory and put the plan in a `plans` directory.

-Bolt projects are an experimental feature.
+> **Note:** Bolt projects are an experimental feature.
 For more information, see [Bolt projects](experimental_features.md#bolt-projects)

 ## Naming plans